 Culture Shock Dance Troupe has now inspired several generations of Hip Hop dancers.
-Its goal is to bring the urban dance form into the professional dance arena and let the different modes of expression influence each other.
+Its goal is to bring this dance form into the professional dance arena and let the different modes of expression influence each other.
 Bunch touts the addition of breaking as a key moment in the history of Culture Shock.
 “That was the big blossoming for Culture Shock,” she says, “To pull the two genres together: the original and the ‘commercial.’”

 Bunch began her 35-plus-year professional dance career primarily in Jazz and Musical Theatre.
 She then became a Nike-sponsored Dance Athlete, a job that took her all over the world to present dance and fitness programs.
 She used her experience with Nike to structure how she taught Jazz and Hip Hop at San Diego Mesa College and at Culture Shock Dance Center, which she co-owned, until its closure in December 2020 due to the Covid-19 pandemic.